 Secondary Succession: Rebuilding After Disturbance

 Secondary succession, on the other hand, occurs in areas where an existing ecosystem has been disturbed or destroyed, but the soil remains intact.
+And in these environments, there is already a seed bank present in the soil, as well as organic matter and nutrients.
 Common examples include abandoned farmland, areas cleared by logging, and forests that have been burned by fire.
-In these environments, there is already a seed bank present in the soil, as well as organic matter and nutrients.
-This means that secondary succession can proceed much more quickly than primary succession.
+Put another way, secondary succession can proceed much more quickly than primary succession Worth keeping that in mind..

 The first organisms to colonize a disturbed area undergoing secondary succession are typically grasses and weeds.
-These plants are fast-growing and can quickly take advantage of the available resources.
-As the grasses and weeds grow, they help to stabilize the soil and prevent erosion.
+So these plants are fast-growing and can quickly take advantage of the available resources.
+That's why as the grasses and weeds grow, they help to stabilize the soil and prevent erosion.
 They also add more organic matter to the soil when they die.
 Over time, shrubs and trees begin to colonize the area.

 Key characteristics of secondary succession: